chuckhu4n9/iispowershell/README.md

 ### Purpose

-Get EC2 instance Status, pull IIS Logs from S3 bucket and parse for error 500
+Get EC2 instance Status, pull IIS Logs from S3 bucket and parse for error 500 Ultimately, this script should be come a part of automation workflow.
+With high level design below:

+	CloudWatch --> EventBridge --> SSM --> Powershell --> SNS or Other notification services --> Alert and results into monitored channels (email/Teams)

 ### Assumptions
 Some assumptions were made to produce this script.